-NAP Consistency: Why Your Business Name, Address, and Phone Matter for SEO
+NAP Consistency: Why Your Business Name, Address, and Phone Matter for Local SEO

 Here's a scenario: You search for "Joe's Pizza Chicago" and find three different phone numbers, two addresses, and the business listed as both "Joe's Pizza" and "Joe's Pizzeria."